rahulbattu15-boop/password-strength-checker/README.md

 ## Results

-- Average password length is around 9.42 characters.
+* Average password length is 9.42 characters.

-- Strong passwords are the majority class in the dataset.
+* Strong passwords are the majority class in the dataset.

-- Weak passwords are mostly short and have fewer character types.
+* Weak passwords are mostly short.
+Have fewer character types.

-- Passwords with uppercase letters, lowercase letters, numbers, and special characters are usually stronger.
+*  Passwords with letters, lowercase letters, numbers and special characters are usually stronger.

 ## Security Note

-Do not enter real personal passwords in demos or recordings.
-The browser demo checks the password locally and does not save or upload it.
+Do not enter personal passwords, in demos or recordings.
+The browser demo checks the password locally.
+Does not save or upload it.

 ## Future Improvements

-- Add a password generator
+* Add a password generator

-- Add leaked-password detection using a safe API
+* Add leaked-password detection using an API

-- Add a full mobile-friendly UI
+* Add a full mobile-friendly UI

-- Add model-based password strength prediction
+* Add model-based password strength prediction

-- Deploy the project using GitHub Pages, Netlify, or Vercel
+* Deploy the project using GitHub Pages, Netlify or Vercel